arman37/Bouncer/README.md

 ![Screenshot2](/img/screenshot2.png)

 ### Contributing
-If you like the project, shoot a star and feel free to fork & send PR anytime.
+If you like the project, shoot a :star: and feel free to fork & send PR anytime.

 ### License